Creating a CSV file for bulk import in Excel

 - Enter the file name and save.

-Creating a CSV File for Bulk Importing Posts with Media
+Create a CSV File for Bulk Importing Posts with Media

 - Create the CSV file according to the format described in Details of Input Fields below.